 We listen to our students

 Our teachers continually listen to their students and are constantly adjusting their lesson content and pacing to meet student needs.
 Student age or year group doesn’t have to dictate lesson content and approach.
 Our students’ capabilities, interests, levels of engagement, and potential, all contribute to the tailoring of their lessons.
-This approach has afforded our students rapid and continual growth in their learning.
+This approach to personalised online learning has afforded our students rapid and continual growth in their learning.
 Students also have a voice at Apricot.
 Each department has created their own Student Satisfaction surveys, which are given termly, and the results are reviewed by department heads and the SLT to assess our implementation of learning.